filecoin-project/venus/CODEWALK.md

 They are not true smart contracts—with bytecode running on a VM—but instead implemented in Go.
 It is expected that other implementations will match the behaviour of the Go actors exactly.
 An ABI describes how inputs and outputs to the VM are encoded.
-Future work will replace this implementation with a “real” VM.
+Future work will replace this implementation with a "real" VM.

 The [Actor](https://github.com/filecoin-project/go-filecoin/blob/master/actor/actor.go) struct is the base implementation of actors, with fields common to all of them.